microsoft/BotFramework-WebChat/SPEECH.md

 After your Custom Speech project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save the "Endpoint ID".

-You will then modify your integration code as below.
+You will then need to modify your integration code as below.

 ```diff
   renderWebChat({